 Lots of manufacturers make leaf blowers.
-Those include handheld, backpack, 2-stroke, 4-stroke, gas, and battery-powered (also called electric or cordless).
+Those include handheld, backpack, 2-stroke, 4-stroke, gas, and battery-powered (AKA electric or cordless).
 However, when it comes to the backpack blowing beasts, this list narrows pretty quickly.
-We tested over a dozen of the best backpack leaf blowers in this review roundup.
-We tested each backpack under real-world conditions—and then we hooked up our scientific instruments to collect tons of data.
+We’ve spent plenty of trigger time with some of the top performers from high-end Pro to homeowner levels and our recommendations are the ones we’re confident will do the job for you.

-Best Commercial Backpack Leaf Blower
+Best Gas Backpack Leaf Blower Overall

 Stihl BR 800 C-E Magnum

 You might find the second improvement even more impressive.
-Stihl integrated a new Easy2Start system.
+Stihl integrated the Easy2Start system.
 Rather than having to take the blower off your back to pull the cord, a quick pull of the side handle overcomes the engine’s compression and starts up the blower.
 Yes, you heard that correctly—you can start the blower while wearing it.
 Take my money!

-Best Gas Backpack Leaf Blower
+Most Powerful Backpack Leaf Blower

 Best 4-Stroke Backpack Leaf Blower